choptastic/qdate/README.markdown

 as the last argument.
 This follows the pattern in Erlang/OTP to put options as the last argument (for example, `re:run/3`)

+**Note 3:** You'll notice that qdate's sorting retains the original terms (in the example above, we compared a datetime tuple, unix timestamp, and two strings (along with a number of non-dates, which were just prepended to the front of the list).

 ### Timezone Functions

   + `set_timezone(Key, TZ)` - Set the timezone to TZ for the key `Key`